A Contextual Combinatorial Semi-Bandit Approach to Network Bottleneck Identification: Introduction

 \section{Introduction}

-The problem of identifying bottlenecks is a crucial task in network analysis, especially in the analysis of traffic flow in road networks.
-In a road network, the road segment with the highest cost is described as a path-specific bottleneck on a path between a source node and a destination node.
-The cost or weight can be defined according to certain criteria such as travel time.
-The aim is to find a path that minimizes the bottleneck among all paths connecting the source and destination nodes.
+Bottleneck identification is an essential task in network analysis with numerous important applications, such as traffic planning and road network management.
+For example, in a road network, the road segment with the highest cost is described as a path-specific bottleneck on a path between a source node and a destination node.
+The cost or weight can be defined according to specific criteria, such as travel time, energy consumption, etc. The aim is to find a path which minimizes the bottleneck among all paths connecting the source and destination nodes.

-Bottleneck identification can thus be modeled as the task of computing the minimax edge in a given road network to find an edge with the smallest maximum edge over the paths connecting the source node and the destination node.
+Bottleneck identification can thus be characterized, in a given road network graph, as finding a path with the smallest maximum edge weight among the paths connecting the source node and the destination node, i.e., finding the \textit{minimax edge}.
 By negating the edge weights, bottleneck identification can also be viewed as the widest path problem or the maximum capacity path problem \cite{pollack1960maximum}.

-Getting from one point of the network to another point via a path with the smallest bottleneck can be considered as a sequential decision making problem.
-In a classical minimax problem, we assume that the network parameters such as the edge weights are given.
-However, in some real-world cases, the edge weights are unknown from the beginning and have to be learned while solving the minimax problem.
-In this paper, we formulate the bottleneck identification task as a contextual combinatorial semi-bandit problem and propose an online learning approach to solve it.
-Then we evaluate our approach on a real-world application, road networks.
-We think of road navigation as playing bandit arms while the road segments are paired with a cost defined as inverse of speed.
-We associate the bottleneck of a path with the most costly edge of the path and aim to find the path with the smallest bottleneck.
+It is often assumed that the network parameters, such as the edge weights, are given in a classical minimax problem.
+However, in some real-world cases, the edge weights are stochastic and initially unknown, and have to be learned while solving the minimax problem.
+Thus, this problem can also be formulated a sequential decision-making problem under uncertainty.